cch1/drcfg/README.md

 #### roomkey.zref.VersionedWatch
 * vAddWatch - Add a versioned watcher that will be called with new value and its version

-### avoiding incessant logging from curator and zookeeper
+### Avoiding incessant logging from curator and zookeeper

 Zookeeper really, really wants your requests to zookeeper to get where they were going.
 If you are a developer without a connection to zookeeper, this logging